anisham197/Talks/WTMExtendedSummit/README.md

 # WTMExtendedSummit

+Talk on Machine Learning with TensorFlow at International Women's Day Extended Summit organised by GDG Bangalore and Women Techmakers.

-Sign Language Recognizer using TensorFlow
+Hands on Codelab: Sign Language Recognizer using TensorFlow

 To run the web server:
 ```
-cd src
+cd webapp/src
 python3 -m http.server
 ```